bobabuba/CodeBlues-RoboCares_SCDFXIBM/DESCRIPTION.md

 ### Component 1: ROBOCARES
 ![ROBOCARES Device](ROBOCARES Device.PNG)
 ####  Sensors
 ROBOCARES leverages on IoT to obtain readings on various environmental factors, which will be compared against a benchmark to detect possible emergencies.
-It utilises various types of sensors
+It utilises various types of sensors:

 1. Volume Sensor
 - Purpose: To identify for screams or shouts of help, or sounds of someone collapsing
 - Abnormalities: Spikes in volume (from screaming, shouting, loud banging or thuds from falls)

 2. Frequency (Tone) Sensor
-- Purpose: To pickup tones of anxiety or screaming in the resident's voice
+- Purpose: To pickup tones of anxiety, alarm or distress in the elderly's voice
 - Through the use of AI, ROBOCARES can leverage on Voice Match function to recognise the user's voice, and differentiate between the user's voice and other voices (i.e. from electronic gadgets like television, mobile phones, radio).
 This prevents false alarms, such as screams from movies

 3. Motion sensor